jbampton/eclipse-cheatsheets-to-dita-to-pdf/README.md

 [Darwin Information Typing Architecture](https://en.wikipedia.org/wiki/Darwin_Information_Typing_Architecture) (DITA) is an XML data model for authoring and using DITA-OT you can publish those ideas.
 The DITA standard is maintained by the [OASIS](https://www.oasis-open.org/) [DITA Technical Committee](https://www.oasis-open.org/committees/tc_home.php?wg_abbrev=dita).
 Some of the largest and most successful companies in the world use DITA.
 The next link is an informal list of [companies using DITA](http://www.ditawriter.com/companies-using-dita/).

-It's a two-step process first the DITA XML is created from the Eclipse cheat sheets (XML files) and then you use the DITA-Open Toolkit to create the PDF from the auto created DITA files.
+The running Ant Build is a two-step process, first the DITA XML is created from the Eclipse cheat sheets (XML files) and then you use the DITA-Open Toolkit to create the PDF from the auto created DITA files.

 The two parts of the transformation and rendering comprise of: